 Caution should be used when initiating treatment in patients with dehydration.
 It is advisable to rehydrate patients first and then start therapy with celecoxib.

 Advanced Renal Disease

-Renal function should be closely monitored in patients with advanced renal disease who are administered celecoxib (see section 4.2).
+Renal function should be closely monitored in patients with advanced renal disease who are administered celecoxib (see Section 4.2 Posology and method of administration).

 Hepatic Effects